 Withdrawal symptoms include:

-These symptoms are typically very strong for the first 1-4 days and can taper off over 1-4 weeks.
+These symptoms are typically very strong for the first 1-4 days of the detox process and can taper off over 1-4 weeks.
 A very rare percentage of users may experience shakes or tremors while withdrawing from marijuana.

 Marijuana Addiction Treatment